swikriti04/HackSRM/README.md

 For this we are gonna use micro controler, ultrasonic sensor.
 This project is basically an application of IOT.
-We will use NodeMCU ESP8266 and Ultrasonic sensor (HC SR04)
+We will use NodeMCU ESP8266 and Ultrasonic sensor (HC SR04) Actually its gonna work as mentioned below:
+Firt Sensor will detect an obstacle and then it will calculate the distance.After calculating the distance